How Adams Web Searcher Works

 Sonnet 4.6 is the default and handles most searches well.

-Haiku is for basic functional testing only.
+Haiku is for learning the tool and basic functional testing only.